.png)

 Why so?

-90% of people fall in the unaware and somewhat aware categories, and so this lures SEOs into the temptation of getting high traffic, but that’s not wrong.
+90% of people fall in the most aware and somewhat aware categories, and so this lures SEOs into the temptation of getting high traffic, but that’s not wrong.

 But, for B2B SaaS companies, conversion is everything.